 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Institution has just fewfew 7 training units for practical work with training equipment (skills labs) and this is good basis for ashould be improved for qualified practical training.
-New manikins should be installed after reconstruction of facilties.
-Faculty should developed or adopted c g

-There is still obstacles in usage of Catalogue of the skills developed in the project in education and assessment in practical training and Catalogue for internship.
-Both of them are very well organized and precisely defined.
-This will beey are good precondition for implementing practical work on proper way.good T there is need for obligatory introduction through legal documentation all e documents on each department (Regulation on evaluation etc..)
+Institution has just few training units for practical work with training equipment (skills labs) and this should be improved for qualified practical training.
+New manikins are installed and used .
+Faculty should developed or adopted catalogue of the skills developed in the project in education and assessment in practical training and Catalogue for internship.
+This will be a good precondition for implementing practical work on a proper way.
+Practical training as basis of nursing education should be integrated into the quality control measures of the faculty and as an important part of examination.

-Recommendations for improvement:

-Practical training as the basis of clinical medical nursing education should be integrated into the quality control measures of the faculty and as an important part of examination.
 More practical work should be introduced.
-Internal regulation have to give the background for this measure.

-Groups for practical work on the clinics are too big (15 students).
+Groups for practical training are very good organized 4-6 students.
+Internship should be more better control.
+Students have opportunity to work internship in different hospitals , mentors in these hospitals should be introduced.

 Indicator 4.3 Conditions of Admission